 Cross-border merger and acquisition transactions give rise to a myriad of employment-related issues that, if not properly managed, can cause headaches for lawyers, human resources professionals and others involved in the deal.
 In the extreme, these issues can even delay or prevent a deal from progressing.
-The purpose of this chapter is to provide an overview of employment-related issues that should be considered any time a corporate deal is contemplated involving a global workforce.
+The purpose of this chapter is to provide an overview of employment-related issues that should be considered whenever a corporate deal involving a global workforce is contemplated.

 Particularly for US practitioners, the employment issues that can arise in merger and acquisition deals are often unfamiliar, and lawyers and human resources professionals may be called upon both to spot these issues and to assist their business counterparts in understanding these unfamiliar concepts and their potential impact on the deal.
 Most notably, as is clear from the various country-specific chapters of this book, the concept of 'at-will' employment largely does not exist outside the United States.
 This means that the various parties to a deal will encounter a workforce that enjoys certain rights and benefits by virtue of the existing employment relationships.
 This can have implications in terms of the costs and liabilities associated with the transaction as well as with respect to matters such as transaction structure and timing.

 II Deal structure

 When approaching any transaction, before delving into the employment issues, it is important first to understand the structure of the deal, including whether it involves the transfer of stock or assets as well as what entities are sellers, purchasers and targets and where those entities are located.
 While these decisions are typically driven by tax and similar considerations, the structure chosen can have major implications for the employment issues that arise.